AbsolutelyCraiCrai/lsl-scripts-lib/advanced_dialog/README.md

 An asterisk (*) denotes a required parameter.

+Specifying `JSON_NULL` as a button will result in that button becoming a blank space.
+This is useful for hiding a button, or enforcing a more spaced out layout of the dialog.

 ## Example usage
 The following example shows a confirmation dialog to the user: